support@mavrtr.com

 • Desires ranked by intensity (1–10)

-• Objections with sharp one-liner rebuttals and recommended placement surfaces
+• Objections with sharp one-liner rebuttals and recommended placements

 • Awareness stage (Schwartz's 5 levels)